nathanael-fijalkow/TheoretiCS_doc/survival_editors.md

 > Authors: Managing editors and Editors-in-chief

-This document is intended for TheoretiCS editors as a survival kit.
+This document is intended for TheoretiCS editors as a high-level survival kit.
+For detailed step-by-step guidance on each aspect of the workflow, please see the [step-by-step help for editors](https://nathanael-fijalkow.github.io/TheoretiCS_doc/editors.html)
-If you want a quick reference of the workflow, have a look at the flowchart for [phase 1](editors-phase1.pdf) and [phase 2](editors-phase2.pdf).

 ## Where to find help